by G. Jack Urso

 After Ron died, no family members or friends came to clear out his belongings.
 Carl offered to pay Benny to clean out Ron’s apartment.
 Everything had to get piled out on the sidewalk for the city to haul away on garbage day.
 Benny asked me to come over the next morning and help him move some of the heavy stuff out to the curb.
 I had to work, but I said I would drop by around noon.
 Benny said Carl was going to rifle through the apartment first and grab those model trains to try and recoup some of the six month's lost rent.

-I asked Benny if Carl snagged the model trains and if he saw any of them.
-Benny took a slow drag off the cigarette and exhaled, replying that that there were no model trains.
+I asked Benny if Carl snagged the model trains.
+Benny took a slow drag off the joint and exhaled, replying that that there were no model trains.
 All the boxes were empty, all of them.
 They were just a collection of empty boxes.

 “Carl was pissed,” Benny said with a smile on his face.